Home>Fixed Deposit>Fixed Deposit vs SIP

 Fixed Deposit vs SIP

-Updated on: Sep 21st, 2023 | 10 min read
+Updated on: 19 Jan 2024 | 10 min read

-Fixed Deposits (FDs) and Systematic Investment Plans (SIPs) are two different yet effective instruments to help you meet your goals.
+Fixed Deposits (FDs) and Systematic Investment Plans (SIPs) are different yet effective instruments to help you meet your goals.
 Each comes with its pros and cons.
-In this blog, we will deconstruct FD Vs SIP to help you understand the benefits of each and how to leverage their strengths to build a robust portfolio.
+In this blog, we will deconstruct FD Vs SIP to help you understand the benefits of each and how to leverage their strengths to build a robust portfolio

 What is a Fixed Deposit?